 What is fracking?

-According to Oxford dictionaries, fracking is “the process of injecting liquid at high pressure into subterranean rocks, boreholes, etc. so as to force open existing fissures and extract oil or gas.”
-Also known as hydraulic fracturing, fracking began as an experiment in 1947, and by 2012, 2.5 million “frac jobs” had been performed worldwide on oil and gas wells – most of them in USA (Wikipedia).
+According to Oxford dictionaries, fracking is “the process of injecting liquid at high pressure into rock formations; subterranean rocks, boreholes, etc. so as to force open existing fissures and extract oil or gas.”
+Also known as hydraulic fracturing, fracking began as an experiment in 1947, and by 2012, 2.5 million “frac jobs” had been performed worldwide on oil and gas wells – most of them in the United States (Wikipedia).
+It was first employed in Pennsylvania, New York, Kentucky, and West Virginia.

-Fracking is a controversial technique for extracting shale gas, because it’s considered uneconomic, unnecessary, unsafe, and non-viable, constantly facing overwhelming opposition from local communities directly affected by its intrusive and damaging ways.
-Generally, the arguments for fracking (usually the economic argument) are rather slim compared to the ones against it: risks to public health (contaminated water sources, f.i.) for the communities living close to fracking sites, as well as long-term damages to the climate and the environment.
+In 2013, the United States was attaining 43% of the oil production and 67% of the natural gas production from fracking.
+It is a controversial technique for extracting shale gas because it’s considered uneconomic, unnecessary, unsafe, and non-viable, constantly facing overwhelming opposition from local communities directly affected by its intrusive and damaging ways.
+Generally, the arguments for fracking (usually the economic argument) are rather slim compared to the ones against it: risks to public health (water contamination and air pollution, f.i.) for the communities living close to fracking sites, as well as long-term damages to the climate and the environment.

 Further reading: Friends of the Earth UK put together a list of arguments against fracking.